Chapter 6:

 “Come up with something quick!
 We really have no time to think!”

 Two groups are both stuck and separated.
-One of them needs to make a move.
-Both have no idea how they are all getting out alive.
+One of them needed to make a move.
+Both have no idea how they were all getting out alive.
 However, both of them had one thing in mind.
 A weak point.

-The wolf continues to vomit out its sludge.
-The white floor of the bastion hall has now become a disgusting black pool of poison.
+The wolf continued to vomit out its sludge.
+The white floor of the bastion hall had now become a disgusting black pool of poison.

 Kitezh thought about it.
 Why did this wolf suddenly vomit out sludge?
-She suddenly gets an idea.
+She suddenly got an idea.

 “It’s the mouth.
-You agitated it with your knife, and now its vomiting up the sludge.
-We need to aim for that.”
-Said Kitezh
+You agitated it with that sharp metal, and now its vomiting up the sludge.
+We need to aim for the mouth,” said Kitezh

 “Aim for the jaws of death, hurling up poison?
 We’re really out of options,” replied Lev.

-Kitezh looks up at the sunlight coming through the top of the bastion opening.
+Kitezh looked up at the sunlight coming through the top of the bastion opening.

 “Lev, pick me up.
 You need to charge up to the top.
 We have to scream it out for them to go for the mouth.”